kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

     **resolvers**

-    :   Specify a YAML-formatted nested series (`-`) of DNS resolvers for your DCOS host nodes, or accept the default value of `8.8.8.8` and `8.8.4.4`.
+    :   Specify a YAML-formatted nested series (`-`) of DNS resolvers for your DCOS host nodes, or accept the default <a href="https://developers.google.com/speed/public-dns/docs/using" target="_blank">Google Public DNS IP addresses (IPv4)</a> of `8.8.8.8` and `8.8.4.4`.
 Set this parameter to the most authoritative nameservers that you have.
 If you want to resolve internal hostnames, set it to a nameserver that can resolve them.
 If you have no internal hostnames to resolve, it

         *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DCOS.